raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 ## Robotic Sensors

-Robots, particularly autonomous ones, should be able to sense the world around them.
-There are lots of different sensors you can use in your robotics projects.
-In this step I will take you through some of the options you can use to add sensing to your buggy.
+Robots, particularly autonomous ones, need to sense the world around them.
+In this step I will take you through a few of the many options available to add sensing to your buggy.

 ### Force and Touch